 You are in the right place!
 I pulled together a collection of materials that I think are a must to get started with visible mending, and how and why they are used in mending.
 Most of these materials can be found at your local craft shop.

 I like to use sashiko needles for mending jeans.
 They come in a variety of lengths and thicknesses.
 When it comes to stitching through 1 or 2 layers of denim, you need a thick, sharp needle to pierce through the layers.
 The length of the needle you use will depend on what you are stitching.
-Basically, you'll use a long needle when you are stitching in long straight rows and a shorter needle for stitching curves or if you are mending in a tight area.
+Basically, you'll use a long needle when you are stitching in long straight rows and a shorter needle for stitching curves or if you are mending in a small area.

 There are lots of different types of thread to choose from, and it can feel overwhelming.
 The good news is, you have options!
 There are 4 types of thread that I have found to be a good match for repairing denim.